-(2) The punitive policy pursued by such criminal legislation is not surprising in the case of the real plurality of crimes because the latter contains various hypotheses that require a realistic treatment of the seriousness resulting from each of the hypotheses of that criminal situation in which we are concerned, as any legislative facets that may lead to the perpetrator's impunity are filled.
+(1) The punitive policy pursued by such criminal legislation is not surprising in the case of the real plurality of crimes because the latter contains various hypotheses that require a realistic treatment of the seriousness resulting from each of the hypotheses of that criminal situation in which we are concerned, as any legislative facets that may lead to the perpetrator's impunity are filled.
 Views: Kurdistan Regional Court of Cassation judgement No. 23/Penal General Authority/2014 on 15/09/2014, Further considered: Dahuk Criminal Court judgement No. 263/2014 on 24/04/2014.
 Also considered: Judgement No. 2000/1918 of the 3rd Permanent Court of Internal Security Forces on 09/06/2001.

-official to conceal the crime of embezzling public funds or falsifying the currency and then promoting it, or in possession of a weapon without a licence for attempted murder(1).
-In all these examples, criminal legislation has applied a punitive policy of imposing a penalty for each offence and ordering the execution of the most severe criminal offence only in such a situation as the sheer multiplicity of offences, as confirmed by the provisions of the criminal legislation under our comparative study (141/Iraqi penalties), (132/3/French penalties), (32/Egyptian penalties) and (52/1/German penalties).^{(2) (3)}
+possession of a weapon without a licence for attempted murder(1).
+In all these examples, criminal legislation has applied a punitive policy of imposing a penalty for each offence and ordering the execution of the most severe criminal offence only in such a situation as the sheer multiplicity of offences, as confirmed by the provisions of the criminal legislation under our comparative study (141/lraqi penalties), (132/3/French penalties), (32/Egyptian penalties) and (52/1/German penalties).